jcolag/entropy-arbitrage/2022-06-09-code-honor.md

  > **PICARD**: You speak of a code of honor, but what you are saying now, according to our customs, is called an act of war.

-To my knowledge, this does not fit anybody's definition of a [*casus belli*](https://en.wikipedia.org/wiki/Casus_belli).
+To my knowledge, this does not fit anybody's definition of a {% wiki Casus_belli|*casus belli*|en %}.
 I *think* that means that Picard just threatened to level a sovereign civilization to alleviate his anger.
 Or maybe he plans to mount an invasion, to get the vaccine.

  > **TROI**: But it was a thrill.
 Lutan is such, such a basic male image and having him say he wants you...
  >